-Notes: The top row gives the true parameter values in the Smets and Wouters (2007) model.
-The others report the mean estimates across 5000 Monte Carlo samples.
+Notes: Top row reports the true parameter values in the Smets and Wouters (2007) model.
+The other rows report the mean estimates across 5000 Monte Carlo samples.
 All IV estimators are based on h = 0, ..., H - 1 and use true model shocks as instruments.
-2SLS-C denotes the 2SLS estimator including X{t-1} (described in the text) as controls.
-SP-IV LP and LP-C denote implementations based on local projections without and with X{t-1} , respectively.
-SP-IV VAR denotes implementation with a vector autoregression for X_t with four lags.
+SP-IV LP and LP-C denote implementations based on LPs without and with X{t-1} as controls, respectively.
+SP-IV VAR denotes implementation with a VAR for X_t with four lags.